bathos/Ecmascript-Sublime/README.md

-expression, but at the arrow it would figure out where it really is, etc. But not everything can be salvaged: the `label` would be an identifier, but the colon would seem to be invalid because at that point we have to assume we’re in an context expecting this series of tokens to resolve to an expression.
+expression, but at the arrow it would figure out where it really is, etc. But not everything can be salvaged: the `label` would be an identifier, but the colon would seem to be invalid because at that point we have to assume we’re in a context expecting this series of tokens to resolve to an expression.

 These are some of the cases where a technically-legal-but-obnoxious linebreaks can cause mismatching, where the pipe represents a problematic linebreak: